 Energy Saving Information

 Nabuh Energy aims to help its customers reduce the amount they spend on energy by better managing their energy usage.
 We can help you with advice on how you can do this.
-Here are a few simple steps you can take to save energy and reduce your bills.
-You can also call us on 03300414902.
+Here are a few simple steps you can take to save energy and reduce your bills, you can also download this information here.

 Don’t leave Appliances on Standby

 Appliances such as TVs, laptops and mobile phone chargers still use electricity when left on standby so you should switch them off completely when you’re not using them.